Read the Financial Times for Free using JavaScript Bookmarks

 Closing

 And there we have it!
-We’ve successfully bypassed paywalls for the Financial Times and the Wall Street Journal.
+We’ve successfully bypassed paywalls for the Financial Times.

 That being said, there are probably a bunch of other news sources out there that you may also want to access.
 But fear not!
 With a little bit of experimentation and research, and with the power of JavaScript, (almost) anything is possible.